Centre for Behaviour and Evolution

 Background

-I am a biologist and psychologist whose primary research interest is social evolution.
+I am a biologist and psychologist whose primary research interest is social evolution, and more recently the application of behavioural science to social policy.
 I am also interested in ethics and work in public engagement, details of which follow below.

 Google Scholar: Click here.